Matthew R. Jamnik

-- Jamnik, M.R., Lane, D.J., & Wright, B. (2015, May).
-Exploring general intelligence and stress: Nonverbal-IQ and protective influences.
+- Jamnik, M.R., & DiLalla, L.F (2018, April).
+Investigating genetic and family environmental influences on preschoolers’ internalizing problems.
 Presented at the Midwestern Psychological Association Conference, Chicago, IL.

-- Miller, E., Jamnik, M.R., & DiLalla, L.F.
-(2014, May).
-Examining the relationship between DRD4 gene polymorphisms and emotion recognition skills in children ages 6 to 10.
-Presented at the Midwestern Psychological Association Conference, Chicago, IL.
+- Jamnik, M.R., Heap, C., & DiLalla, L.F.
+(2017, April).
+The relationship between childhood internalizing symptoms and adolescent health outcomes.
+Presented at the Midwestern Psychological Association Conference, Chicago, IL

-Jamnik, M.R. & Lane, D.J.
+- Jamnik, M.R., & Lane, D.J.
 (2015, March).
 Making life matter: A psychological investigation of meaning.
-Presented at the Western Graduate Conference, Macomb, IL.
+Presented at the Western Illinois Graduate Conference, Macomb, IL.